TordWessman/r2web3/README.md

 # r2web3
-A Web3 library intended to be used for microcontrollers.
-Has at this point only been tested on ESP8266 and ESP32 boards.
+A Web3 library written in C++ intended to be used for microcontrollers, but should work on any platform.
+Has at this point only been tested in Linux (g++) and ESP8266 and ESP32 boards (Arduino IDE).

 This project is under development.
-Here's a list of a few thing that's on the initial roadmap:
+Here's a list of a few thing that's on the roadmap:
- * Parse errors
- * Clean up `Chain`
  * Unit tests
  * ABI encoding (existing, but incomplete)
- * ABI decoding
+ * ABI decoding (existing, but incomplete)
- * Various JSON-RPC implementations (e g gas estimation, receipt retrieval etc)
  * EIP-155 support

 ## Installation